 APPENDIX C: Procedures if an allegation is made against a school's staff member (including supply staff, volunteers and governors).

-Please refer to the Low Level Concerns Policy for the management of low level concerns.
+This should be linked to the Managing Allegation against staff policy which includes the process for dealing with low level concerns.